The Private Wealth & Private Client Review: Finland

 One issue that stands out particularly clearly in the recent developments of Finnish tax law is the ever-increasing disapproval of tax avoidance and planning, as manifested also on an international level by the Organisation for Economic Co-operation and Development (OECD) and EU actions against such activities.
 In addition, the reputational damage to persons and companies engaging in tax avoidance and planning has grown.
-Finnish persons and companies involved, for instance, in matters concerning the LGT Bank in Liechtenstein or in arrangements published in the 'Panama Papers' are likely to agree.
+Finnish persons and companies involved, for instance, in matters concerning the LGT Bank in Liechtenstein or in arrangements published in the 'Panama Papers', are likely to agree.
 The threshold to prosecute tax-related crimes is low with even relatively small amounts of unpaid taxes resulting in prosecution.

 As a main rule, tax-related information is secret, including, for example, rulings and tax returns.
 However, taxable income and taxes payable (as determined in the annual tax assessment) are public information in Finland.
-Unsurprisingly, access to this information attracts significant media attention, and each year the media publishes listings on the income and effective tax rates of high-income people and companies.
-Because of the fact that not all tax-related information is public (e.g., later decisions amending the taxation of a given year remain secret) and that tax-exempt income and income routed to personal holding companies do not show in the statistics, these listings may be somewhat misleading.
+Unsurprisingly, access to this information attracts significant media attention, and each year the media publish listings on the income and effective tax rates of high-income people and companies.
+Because not all tax-related information is public (e.g., later decisions amending the taxation of a given year remain secret) and that tax-exempt income and income routed to personal holding companies do not show up in the statistics, these listings may be somewhat misleading.
 In addition, an interpretation of the EU General Data Protection Regulation 2016/679 (GDPR) allows individuals to object to the media disclosure of their tax information on grounds relating to their specific personal situations.
 Such grounds may relate to, for example, the individual taxpayer's or relatives' health, safety or ability to practise a profession or carry out work.
 It should be noted that objection only prevents transfer of data to the media for mass publication, meaning that the public tax information remains public – but only available upon request from the tax authorities.
 Furthermore, according to decisions of the Administrative Court in April 2021, the media have the right to obtain the names of the persons who have objected to media disclosure and, in fact, tabloids have published listings of such persons.
 As a result, the practical effect of the right of objection has become limited.

 Legislative amendments that entered into force in 2020 aim to better align the tax treatment of different forms of investment.
 The amendments include the abolishment of the possibility to withdraw invested capital from insurance wrappers without triggering taxation, the introduction of a share saving account4 and broad changes to the taxation principles concerning investment funds.

-Finally, Finland had a parliamentary election in April 2019, which the Social Democratic Party won with a margin of just one or two seats over the more right-leaning Finns Party and the National Coalition Party.
-Nevertheless, the new government is much more left-leaning than its predecessor and during the negotiations to form it, even quite radical tax-related proposals were discussed.
-Such proposals included, for example, reintroduction of a wealth tax, abolishment of generation shift reliefs, exit tax for individuals, increased tax on dividends from unlisted companies, withholding tax targeted at foreign institutional investors, meat tax, etc. However, it seems likely that most of these proposals will never actually be implemented even despite the covid-19 health emergency, which puts pressure on increasing tax revenues.
+Finland had a parliamentary election in April 2019, which the Social Democratic Party won with a margin of just one or two seats over the more right-leaning Finns Party and the National Coalition Party.
+Nevertheless, the government is much more left-leaning than its predecessor and, during the negotiations to form it, even quite radical tax-related proposals were discussed.
+Such proposals included, inter alia, the reintroduction of a wealth tax, abolishment of generation shift reliefs, exit tax for individuals, increased tax on dividends from unlisted companies, withholding tax targeted at foreign institutional investors and a meat tax.
+However, it seems likely that most of these proposals will never actually be implemented despite the covid-19 health emergency, which puts pressure on increasing tax revenues.

 ii International agreements